 Social media is made up of dozens of platforms, and knowing which ones can help your business is the first step in truly tapping into your potential.
 Take a look at how each of the platforms below match up against each other so you know where to focus your energy.

-With approximately 3 billions users worldwide, it's safe to say that Facebook is still the all-powerful social media giant.
+With approximately 3 billion users worldwide, it's safe to say that Facebook is still an all-powerful social media giant.
 Not having a Facebook account, at least for businesses, is a profoundly bad idea, as many people will simply assume you don't exist without one.

 While many say that Facebook is “for old people,” the reality is that its biggest demographic remains those between the ages of 18 and 34, so don't forego a Facebook account just to seem like you're “hip with the kids these days.”
 Simply put, if you don't have a business Facebook account, get one.